Anyone who knows me well, won’t be shocked to see my first ever blog post is about Amsterdam!

 Amsterdam, or just Dam as I so fondly call it.
 This place attacks all your senses at once, it can be a mind over load and at times harassing, yet serenity can be found down a quiet canal or at one of over thirty parks at the drop of a hat.
 I love every bit of it, my favourite city in the whole world.
 I have visited on nine occasions and every single time has been completely different.
 I don’t think I’ll ever get bored of it, in fact, I’m bloody obsessed!

 I am not one to return to the same holiday destination repeatedly, I am eager to see the world and all it has to offer and am constantly yearning for that next experience.
-But Amsterdam and the Netherlands has a strange hold, for me it is comforting and familiar, yet totally mesmerising and mysterious, there is always something new round every corner and an unexpected experience, how am I supposed to resist!?
+I find it strange and difficult to understand why people go back time and time again to a particular destination, year in and year out without seeing anything else.
+Shamefully, I’ve been known to snarl at that behaviour at times, until it was my turn to justify why I go keep going back and then I realised I had become one of those people!
+But Amsterdam has a strange hold, for me it is comforting and familiar, yet totally mesmerising and mysterious, there is always something new round every corner and an unexpected experience, how am I supposed to resist!?
 Don’t worry, I’ve managed to break free and visit a few other places in my time, and many more on the horizon.
 Phew!

 One thing I love about Dam, it caters for every mood and taste, no matter what time of day or year it is, there literally is something for everyone.
 Amsterdam is a European city which in general, are not cheap.
 However, it can be done on a budget in relative terms if you know how, keep your eyes peeled for my blog ‘Amsterdam on a Budget.
 Alternatively, if you want to live the life of a King, this can be done well and in decadent style.
 You can spend as much as you like in Amsterdam depending on how indulgent you are feeling and the amount of paid tourist activities you want to do.
-Incidentally, we went to Amsterdam on our Mini-Moon in July 2012 and spent, in our terms, a fortune – but had the time of our lives.
+Indecently, we went to Amsterdam on our Mini-Moon in July 2012 and spent, in our terms, a fortune – but had the time of our lives blog post coming very soon.

 People who haven’t yet taken the plunge and visited Amsterdam are always intrigued, regardless of their opinions and assumptions of what lies in this mysterious land.
 Some people, (usually those scared ones who visit the same holiday destination each year 😉 ) have a vision of a dark, seedy, unsavoury hell hole with drugs scattered all over the streets and sex workers jumping on you for a quick buck (how utterly ridiculous!
 Honestly, I’ve heard it all).
 Obviously those vile tabloid TV programmes in the UK about Brits and nightlife in Amsterdam don’t help these fears at all.
 It’s a real shame because all this can actually be avoided very easily.
 No one will force you to walk through the RLD or smoke a joint, you actively have to choose to do this!!!
 Even if half of these people will never open their mind and visit through lack of information and fear, they will always remain intrigued and ask about it!
 The advice I give to people is to be streetwise, know your environment, local laws and customs and act accordingly – but this goes for ANYWHERE in the world.
 Maybe coming from London I am already programmed to be streetwise and take it for granted.